st-bert/learn-microservices/modules/mlops/slides/5 - Project Emulation Steps.md

     }
 }
 ```
+It is essential to save both the *experiment ID* and *run IDs* for sending subsequent requests.
+However, these IDs can always be retrieved later through simple GET requests if needed.

-It is essential to save both the *experiment ID* and the *runs IDs*.
+It is essential to save both the *experiment ID* and the *runs IDs* to send the next requests.
 However, in any case, they can still be retrieved through simple GET requests.

-### MLFlow Data Recovery
+### MLflow Data Recovery

+We can easily retrieve all saved experiments and runs, along with their specific information, through the MLflow API.

 #### Recover all saved experiments with limited information: